Mukhtar Kul-Mukhammed: Political career

-From 30 November 1999, he was a member of the Senate of Kazakhstan, where he served as a Secretary of the Senate Committee on Legislation and Judicial-Legal Reform, and the chairman of the Senate Committee on Socio-Cultural Development.
+From 30 November 1999, he was a member of the Senate of Kazakhstan, where he served as a Secretary of the Senate Committee on Legislation and Judicial-Legal Reform and the chairman of the Senate Committee on Socio-Cultural Development.
 In 2001, by the decision of the Presidium of the Higher Attestation Commission of the Republic of Kazakhstan dated 31 May 2001, he was awarded an academic title of Professor in Law.

 On 4 May 2001, Kul-Mukhammed was appointed as the Minister of Culture, Information and Public Accord of Kazakhstan until his dismissal on 13 September 2003.
 From 31 April 2004 to 10 January 2007, he served as the Akorda Press Secretary.
 While occupying the post, Kul-Mukhammed was the deputy head of the Presidential Administration from 2006.
 On 11 January 2007, he was appointed the akim of Kyzylorda Region.
 While serving as the akim, Kul-Mukhammed became the Special Representative of the President of the Republic of Kazakhstan on Baikonur complex on 21 March 2008.

 On 12 May 2008, Kul-Mukhammed became the Minister of Culture until 23 January 2012, when he was appointed as the State Secretary of Kazakhstan.
 From 16 January 2013 to 11 March 2014, Kul-Mukhammed served as the Minister of Culture and Information.
 From 2014 to 2016, he periodically held posts as the advisor to the President of Kazakhstan.

 In 2015, he led public campaign in the support of the candidacy of Nursultan Nazarbayev in the 2015 Kazakh presidential election.

 On 6 May 2016, Kul-Mukhammed was appointed as the First Deputy Chairman of Nur Otan.
 He held that position until he was dismissed on 1 February 2018, after becoming a member of the Senate of Kazakhstan.

-On January 23, 2023, the President of the Republic of Kazakhstan, Tokayev, signed a decree on the termination of the powers of the deputy of the Senate, Kul-Mukhammed Mukhtar.

 Since 28 March 2019, he's been the head of the Senate Committee on International Relations, Defense and Security.
+On 23 January 2023, the President of the Republic of Kazakhstan, Tokayev, signed a decree on the termination of the powers of the deputy of the Senate, Kul-Mukhammed Mukhtar.